 2. People who are this aware are taking in so much and processing it so deeply that they need less environmental stimuli, not more.
 If they're taking in from everyday life so much more than a less-responsive person, anything extra becomes potentially detrimental to their ability to process clearly.

 What highly creative people really need is the right environment to process all their incoming information - not information itself (which we've seen that they get anyway).
 So, what does the 'right environment' look like?
-I don't have all the answers to that, but I do know some:
+I don't have all the answers to that, but here are some:

 That's my take on the at-first-glance 'wow & amazing' Sydney HQ of this creative company.
 I hope it's given you some points for reflection about your ideas around creativity and what creative people need at work in order to.... be creative.